We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - some medications

-- overexposure of skin to sunlight, or sunburn
+- overexposing the skin to sunlight, or sunburn

-- heat stroke, resulting either by exposure to high temperatures or prolonged strenuous exercise
+- heatstroke, either due to high ambient temperatures or prolonged strenuous exercise

-- silicosis, a type of lung disease caused by long-term exposure to silica dust
+- silicosis, which is a type of lung disease caused by long-term exposure to silica dust

 - amphetamine abuse